joonro/blog/posts/windows-10-enable-dark-mode-posh.rst

 .. category: Windows

 With `Windows 10 Anniversary Update <https://blogs.windows.com/windowsexperience/2016/08/02/new-video-series-this-week-on-windows-highlights-windows-10-anniversary-update/>`_, one can choose between the `light and dark modes <https://blogs.windows.com/windowsexperience/2016/08/08/windows-10-tip-personalize-your-pc-by-enabling-the-dark-theme/>`_.
-Here are a way to set this in PowerShell in case you want to automate it.
+Here is a set of PowerShell commands to set this in case you want to automate it.
 These are slightly modified commands from this `reddit <https://www.reddit.com/r/windows/comments/3f0n2u/windows_10_enable_dark_mode/>`_ post.

 To use the dark mode: